-These 123 genes whose expression is significantly affected by a systemic N-signal (e.g., of N supply or demand), were used to cluster the corresponding split-root experiments on a dendrogram, in order to probe dominant trends in gene expression.
-At the earliest time-point (2 hrs), this experiment-wise clustering paired the two NO3- treatments together (C.NO3 and Sp.NO3), showing these genes responded at first to the local NO3- environment (Fig. 1C).
+The expression of these 123 genes is significantly affected by a systemic N-signal (e.g., of N supply or demand).
+The expression values were used to cluster the corresponding split-root experiments on a dendrogram, in order to probe dominant trends in gene expression.
+At the earliest time-point (2 hrs), this experiment-wise clustering paired the two NO3- treatments together (C.NO3 and Sp.NO3), showing that genes responded at first to the local NO3- environment (Fig. 1C).
 However, by the later time-points (8 hrs and 2 days), large-scale changes in genome-wide expression among the 123 genes re-arranged the dendrogram of experimental treatment by unexpectedly pairing the Sp.NO3 with the C.KCl treatments, and the C.NO3 with the Sp.KCl treatments (Fig. 1C).
 This unexpected genome-wide resemblance of disparate conditions closely parallels that observed with LR architecture after 4 days in the same treatments (Compare Fig. 1B and C).
-Thus, the genes affected by the interaction between NO3- availability and split conditions initially respond to the local root N-environment, but at later time points, are controlled by systemic regulatory signals that integrate information about N-status from other parts of the plant.
+Thus, the genes affected by the interaction between NO3- availability and split conditions initially respond to the local root N-environment, but are later controlled by systemic regulatory signals that integrate information about N-status from other parts of the plant.
 The overall effect is to orchestrate a revised and apparently more effective genome-wide strategy in which a set of molecular changes precedes change in LR architecture in response to system-wide integration of N-systemic signal.

 These molecular responses observed at the level of the transcriptome, correspond to the morphological responses of the root, and appear to represent a coordinated strategy to anticipate assimilation of newly foraged N. Indeed, despite the different local NO3- conditions, the N-foraging roots (Sp.NO3 and C.KCl) both showed an induction of genes involved in N-uptake and -assimilation, such as AtNRT3.1 (NAR2.1/WR3) and NIR1 (Nitrite Reductase 1) and induction of genes in providing reducing equivalents for N assimilation, such as G6PD3 (Glucose-6-phosphate Dehydrogenase 3) or FNR2 (Root Ferredoxin:NAPD(H) oxidoreductase 2) (Table S1).
 Previously, split-root experiments using Medicago (4 days post-treatment) identified these same sentinel genes, among others, as responding to a N-related systemic signaling in addition to a local NO3- signal (31).
 Interestingly, in the present study, we show that these genes are rapidly regulated by the split-root N-treatment conditions (within 8 hrs), suggesting that their regulation is likely among the first targets of systemic N-signaling, and not a long-term consequence of root adaptation to physiological modifications triggered by the split-root treatment.
 Overall, these results indicate that systemic signals rapidly (within hours) communicate the NO3- status of the whole root system to alter the expression of a subset of genes mainly involved in N-metabolism and that later changes in genome expression ultimately result in alterations in root architecture.